Solo5/solo5/docs/building.md

 virtualization.
 As the goals of Solo5 have since evolved, we do not expect to devote a substantial amount of time to the further development of _virtio_.

-Therefore, we recommend that new deployments use the _ukvm_ target instead.
+Therefore, we recommend that new deployments use the _hvt_ target instead.

 The following devices are supported by the _virtio_ target: